 TFC locker clean out day: What's ahead this off-season?

-The 2023 off-season will be one of the most important in club history after the Reds failed to make the playoffs for a second straight year.
+The 2023 off-season will be one of the most important in club history after the Reds failed to make the playoffs for a third straight year.

 2023 was a season to forget for Toronto FC.